malvuln/RansomLord/README.md

-# RansomLord v1
+# RansomLord v1 anti-Ransomware exploit tool.
-RansomLord is a proof-of-concept Anti-Ransomware exploitation tool that automates the creation of PE files, used to compromise Ransomware pre-encryption. <br>
+RansomLord is a proof-of-concept tool that automates the creation of PE files, used to compromise Ransomware pre-encryption. <br>

 Lang: C